-In this article, we’ll examine why we recommend putting bass traps (bass absorbers) in certain places in the room.
+In this article, we’ll examine what is a bass trap (bass absorber) and why we recommend putting bass traps in certain places in the room.
 We’ll explore the options and the benefits of each.
 The basics are simpler than most people think.
 First, some background.

 No discussion of bass traps and bass trapping would be complete without an explanation of modal activity.
 Whatever the modal activity might be, efficiency is the name of the game in small spaces which means you’ll always want to start trapping where the buildup of bass is greatest.
 Low frequencies will build along every hard boundary surface (walls), but they will intensify in corners where two hard boundary surfaces meet.
 That means starting in the corners whenever possible, but it doesn’t necessarily end there.
 There are also great bass trapping benefits to be had by trapping the perimeter walls.
 Let’s look at how bass trapping works and where to do it most effectively.